SFS2X Docs / GettingStarted / client-api-csharp

 The libraries are available in the release and debug versions.
 Using the release version is always recommended.
 The debug version allows API's internal debug messages to be printed to the output panel in Visual Studio when developing applications for Universal Windows Platform.

-After creating a new project in Visual Studio (PC, Mac), edit the project's References and add the SmartFox2X.dll library contained at the root of the /Release folder of the API zip file.
+After creating a new project in Visual Studio (PC, Mac), edit the project's References and add the SmartFox2X.dll library contained in the /Release/DotNet folder of the API zip file.

 After creating a new project in Visual Studio (PC), edit the project's References and add the SmartFox2X_UWP.dll library contained in the /Release/UWP folder of the API zip file.

-Now click on the SmartFox2X plugin and go to the Inspector panel; select Editor and the target platforms you need, excluding WebGL and WSAPlayer (Windows Store).
+Now click on the SmartFox2X plugin and go to the Inspector panel; select Editor and the target platforms you need, excluding WebGL.
 Finally click on the Apply button.

 » WebGL build